aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 Staff and admins have access to verification management tool under the Discord slash command `/verification`.
 The tool allow staff and admins to do various management actions such as checking the link status, unlinking other users, etc.

-Staff and admins can also set an **ALIAS** to users via the Discord slash command `/verification alias` as an alternative to normal linking.
-**ALIAS** will only be used to set the username for chat messages but will NOT carry any weight otherwise, such as influencing the punishment system, leaderboards, etc.
-**ALIAS** is meant to be an alternative to normal linking and hence can not set a link and alias at the same time.

 Staff can enforce all users to `/link` before speaking in Discord channels (where the application resides in) by executing the Discord slash command `/settings`, then navigating to `Discord` category, before pressing `Enforce Verification`.